muratcansarkalkan/NBALiveResolution/README.md

 - Copy "d3d9.dll", "oledlg.dll" and "plugins" folders from the archive to your game's root folder.
 Otherwise, this plugin will not work.

-- Copy "plugins" folder and "main.ini" file to your game's root folder.
+- Copy "plugins", "assets" and "movies" folders and "main.ini" file to your game's root folder.

+- If you have NBALiveResolution_d.asi in "plugins" folder, remove the file, so that the new plugin can work properly.

 - New version of plugin introduces "main.ini" where both windowed mode and menu resolution can be operated from same file.
 If you installed Windowed Mode plugin before, please re-download latest version.

 - Open "main.ini" and you can set RES_X and RES_Y values (width and height) to an integer you want.
 For example, if you want to play the game in full-screen and 1920x1080 resolution, changed WINDOWED value from 1 to 0, change RES_X value from 1366 to 1920 and RES_Y value from 768 to 1080.

+- To enable videos, change INTRO value under BOOTUP to 1.
+To disable, change to 0.

 ## Usage